 “Connect Once” Control Towers

 Companies with sprawling global supply chains, multiple tiers of suppliers, and a myriad of demand channels can benefit enormously from a control tower.
 But it is important to bear in mind, that not all “control towers” are actually control towers.
 And, if you want to take full advantage of the effectiveness and productivity gains from AI and ML, a network-based control tower that leverages all supply chain data, fused into a single, common data model, is a necessity.

 This will enable your control tower to propagate the meaning of events to the various parties in the network.
 It will work with your existing systems, your external partners, and with the minimum IT effort while ensuring everyone is working from a real-time single version of the truth.

 Additionally, every trading partner need only connect once to the network, then they can work with their suppliers, their customers, and any other partner on the network.
 This ease of implementation, and the fact that every partner can benefit from the system, is what drives the adoption of the control tower.

 And let us face it, if no one else integrates into your system, it is not much of a control tower.

-If you’d like to learn more, I recommend the video: AI in Multi-Party Supply Chain Control Towers to learn how modern control towers on a network are transforming supply chains.
+And if you’d like to learn more, I recommend watching AI in Multi-Party Supply Chain Control Towers to learn how modern control towers on a network are transforming supply chains.